Marian (aka Azure11) has been working as a professional artist since 2006 and has sold over 600 paintings in that time.

-So the third type of artist, and the one that I am really addressing in this article, is an artist who wants to start selling their work on a regular basis and price it according to what it should be worth to an actual buyer.
+The artist I am really addressing in this article is one who wants to start selling their work on a regular basis and price it according to what it should be worth to an actual buyer.

 So, to give you a few ideas on setting your prices, here are some basic points and things that you need to take into account:

 - Your experience.
 When you are starting out, you will probably need to start with a reasonably low pricing structure as you do not yet have the reputation and number of sales behind you to justify high prices.

 - Time spent.
 Consider how long it took you to create the painting but do not use this as the overriding criteria.
 For example, if you want to make a living out of selling your art and a piece takes you two days to create, then think about how much you would need to earn in those two days to be able to survive.
 Base this on a 20 working day month.
 So say you want to earn $1,000 a month and the painting took you two days in total then you would need to charge at least $50 for it.
 This doesn't take into account numerous other factors but just think generally about it.

 - Cost of materials.
 Consider the cost of materials that you have used in the painting.
 Some paintings may use additional more costly materials so there may be a degree of difference in the paintings you sell.